christina-cook/hang-in-there-boilerplate/README.md

 ### Saving Your Poster

 - On the main page, you have the option to save your poster.
-To save your poster, hit `Save This Poster`.
+To save your poster, click `Save This Poster`.

 ![Screenshot of homepage with Save This Poster button highlighted](/readme-imgs/kelly-christina/save-poster.png)